robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 related settings`__ is also possible.
 How to use different settings in the initialization files is explained below.

-`Documentation`:setting:, `Metadata`:setting:, `Suite Setup`:setting:, `Suite Teardown`:setting:
+`Name`:setting:, `Documentation`:setting:, `Metadata`:setting:, `Suite Setup`:setting:, `Suite Teardown`:setting:
-   These test suite specific settings work the same way as in test case files.
+   These suite specific settings work the same way in suite initialization files as in suite files.
 `Test Tags`:setting:
    Specified tags are unconditionally set to all tests in all suite files this directory contains, recursively.
 New in Robot Framework 6.1.
 The